What Moms Need Most. Part III: Moms Need to Feel Good in their Skin

 - Hormones or health problems may affect metabolism.

-- Many moms feel frustrated, even trapped by the thought of all it takes to care for a family and how much energy is required to make your own health a priority.
+- Many moms feel frustrated, even trapped, by the thought of all it takes to care for a family and the energy required to make their own health a priority.

-- Boredom often leads to mindless grazing.
-Moms get tired and use food (or sugary/caffeinated drinks) to get through the day.
+- Boredom or emotional ups and downs often lead to mindless grazing.
+Moms get tired and turn to food (or sugary/caffeinated drinks) to get through the day.
 And certainly, moms turn to food when they are lonely or sad, overwhelmed or ________ (fill in the blank).

 These are all understandable challenges.
 If you resonate with any of these things, I get it.
 You’re not crazy.
 It can be really hard.